Skip to content

 Read IAB Europe’s first Transparency & Consent Framework Compliance Report for 2024.

-The most recent version of the Framework was released in 2023, and it brought with it significant changes meant to close gaps identified in previous versions.
+The TCF v2.2 was released in 2023 and it brought with it significant changes that remain in effect, meant to close gaps identified in previous versions.
+The TCF v2.3 is a much more limited release by comparison.

 • Legal basis for data processing: User consent is now the exclusive legal basis for advertising and content personalization, eliminating the option for legitimate interest.